Skip to content

 • Verify no typos in toolPrefix field name

-• Restart broker after MCPServerRegistration changes: kubectl rollout restart deployment/mcp-gateway-broker-router -n mcp-system
+• Restart broker after MCPServerRegistration changes: kubectl rollout restart deployment/mcp-gateway -n mcp-system

 External MCP Server Issues